-In just a few weeks, Fall colors will be in full blast in Utah Valley, and the mountains will become covered with orange and yellow patches.
-A great way to enjoy the upcoming Fall foliage is to take a drive through the mountains and canyons of Utah Valley.
-The peak season for Fall colors runs from late September until around the end of October, with the best colors expected in early October.
-Here are six scenic drives that will knock your socks off with all the autumn beauty!
+Fall colors will soon be in full blast in Utah Valley, and the mountains will become covered with orange and yellow patches.
+A great way to enjoy the upcoming fall foliage is to take a drive through the mountains and canyons of Utah Valley, which provides some of the best places in Utah to see fall colors.
+The peak season for fall colors runs from late September until around the end of October, with the best colors expected in early October.
+Here are six of the best scenic drives in Utah County that will knock your socks off with all the autumn beauty!

-Take Highway 92 on a 20 mile drive through winding canyons and mountains.
-The Fall colors are absolutely breathtaking.
-On the way, stop by Cascade Springs or take a stroll around Robert Redford's Sundance Mountain Resort.
-You can also extend your sight-seeing by hiking along the loop!
-We recommend any of the trails starting at Summit Trailhead or hiking Mt.
-Timpanogos (just look out for snow!).
+The Eastern United States has Blue Ridge Parkway in the Appalachians, but the West has the Rocky Mountains!
+Take Highway 92 on a 20 mile drive through winding canyons and mountains for one of the best scenic drives in Utah County.
+The fall colors are absolutely breathtaking.
+Along the alpine scenic backway, visit Cascade Springs, take a stroll around Robert Redford's Sundance Mountain Resort, or go hiking!
+We suggest hiking to the Timpanogos Cave National Monument before it closes for the season in October.
 The Alpine Loop generally closes mid-October so be sure to get there before then, during peak color time.

 The lesser known--but equally beautiful--Nebo Loop is designated a "National Scenic Byway" by the Federal Highway Administration, recognizing it as one of the premiere driving roads in America.
-The Byway has many photo opportunities with beautiful mountain vegetation and wildlife.
-Along the way, stop at Payson Lakes and be awed by the Fall colors being reflected in the lakes.
-The Nebo Loop generally closes in mid-October.
+Situated in the Uinta National Forest, Nebo Loop has many photo opportunities with beautiful mountain vegetation and wildlife.
+Along the way, stop at Payson Lakes and be awed by the fall colors reflected in the lakes.
+Keep driving south for gorgeous red rock that will complement your fall drive nicely.
+Visit this scenic byway around mid-October (which is what the peak season will be for fall colors this year) and if you are traveling from Northern to Southern Utah, this route is a great break from Interstate 15.
+Keep in mind that the forest fires from 2018 will affect fall colors, as there will be burned patches throughout, but that can also just add to the fall ambiance!

 Hobble Creek Canyon

 Hobble Creek Canyon, near Springville, is a great way to see the colorful Wasatch Mountains.
-The road runs through the west fork of Hobble Creek Canyon, goes past Strawberry Reservoir, and connects back with Highway 89.
-Along the way, find places for camping and picnicking, such as Jolley's Ranch.
-This is also a less crowded canyon, which makes it a peaceful place to see the Fall colors in full force!
+The road has branches through the west fork of Hobble Creek Canyon and connects back with Highway 89.
+Along the way, find places for camping and picnicking, such as Jolley's Ranch or go hiking on Wardsworth Creek Trail.
+Hobble Creek is also a less crowded canyon scenic byway, which makes it a peaceful place to see the fall colors in full force!

-Look in awe at the tall mountains flanking both sides of your drive down Provo Canyon.
+Gaze in awe at the tall mountains flanking both sides of your drive down Provo Canyon.
 Take a stop at Bridal Veil Falls and enjoy the waterfall surrounded by yellow and orange trees.
-If you drive all the way to Heber, you can hop on the Heber Creeper and take a ride on their Pumpkin Train to see even more beauty along the canyon.
-For more scenery, turn right at Vivian Park and drive down the canyon tucked away behind the Y Mountain.
+If you drive all the way to Heber, you can hop on the Heber Valley Historic Railroad and take a ride on their Pumpkin Train to see even more beauty along the canyon, including Provo River.
+If you want to make a day out of your drive, follow Provo Canyon to Heber, and then go through the city either up to Park City or around to Guardsman Pass, which turns into Big Cottonwood Canyon.

 Spanish Fork Canyon